Maxwell Jacob Friedman: Undefeated streak (2019–2020)

 On the first episode of Dynamite on October 2, Friedman defeated Brandon Cutler by submission.
-The following week on Dynamite, Friedman intervened in the attack of his "best friend" Cody by The Inner Circle, attacking Santana and Ortiz with a steel chair seemingly turning face.
-At Full Gear, he accompanied Cody in his AEW World Championship match against Chris Jericho.
+The following week on Dynamite, Friedman intervened in the attack of his "best friend" Cody by Inner Circle, attacking Santana and Ortiz with a steel chair seemingly turning face.
+At Full Gear on November 9, he accompanied Cody in his AEW World Championship match against Chris Jericho.
 Cody lost the match after MJF threw in the towel when he was caught in the Liontamer and as a result, Cody was no longer allowed to challenge for the AEW World Championship again due to a pre-match stipulation.
 After the match, MJF turned heel on Cody by giving him a low blow and walked away.
 Shortly thereafter, MJF found a bodyguard in the debuting Wardlow.
 On the November 20 episode of Dynamite, MJF and Adam Page were the final two entrants in the inaugural Dynamite Dozen Battle Royale.
-The two met in a singles match on the following Dynamite, which MJF won.
+The two met in a singles match on the Thanksgiving Eve special episode on November 27, which MJF won.
 Diamond Dallas Page (DDP) then awarded him the Dynamite Diamond Ring as a prize for defeating Page.
 On January 15, 2020, at Bash at the Beach, MJF teamed with The Butcher and The Blade to defeat DDP, Dustin Rhodes and Q. T. Marshall.
-MJF rekindled his rivalry with Cody, and lay down three stipulations that Cody must follow to gain a match against him at Revolution which included not touching MJF till the match happened, facing Wardlow in a steel cage match and receiving ten lashes by MJF on live TV.
+MJF rekindled his rivalry with Cody, and laid down three stipulations that Cody must follow to gain a match against him at Revolution on February 29 which included not touching MJF till the match happened, facing Wardlow in a steel cage match and receiving ten lashes by MJF on live TV.
 On the February 5 episode of Dynamite, Cody took the ten lashes from MJF, including one from Wardlow.
 Cody then went on to beat Wardlow in the first steel cage match in AEW's history on the February 19 episode of Dynamite to make the match against MJF at Revolution official.
 At Revolution, MJF defeated Cody by pinfall after hitting him on the face with the Dynamite Diamond Ring.
-MJF then entered a feud with Jungle Boy, defeating him at Double or Nothing with a roll-up.
+MJF then entered a feud with Jungle Boy, defeating him at Double or Nothing on May 23 with a roll-up.
 On the May 27 episode of Dynamite, MJF unsuccessfully competed in a battle royal to face Cody for the AEW TNT Championship, being eliminated by Jungle Boy.
-At Fyter Fest, MJF and Wardlow were defeated by Jungle Boy and Luchasaurus.
+At Fyter Fest on July 29, MJF and Wardlow were defeated by Jungle Boy and Luchasaurus.
 MJF then moved onto a feud with Jon Moxley, campaigning against Moxley's championship reign and decreed that fans deserved a better champion.
 The two faced at All Out on September 5, where MJF was defeated, marking his first loss in a singles match.